Planetarium nabs $2.6M for decentralized RPG Nine Chronicles

 The game itself is loosely based on Norse mythology, but you play as a cat.

-Nine Chronicles is one of the first blockchain games to be fully open sourced with its own mainnet operated by the player community.
+Nine Chronicles is one of the first blockchain games to be fully open sourced with its own main net operated by the player community.
 After launching its early access in October 2020, more than 500,000 NFTs have been crafted and 80,000 NFTs have been traded on its network.

 Those NFTs enable the unique identification of digital items, and so they enable players to own their items and resell them.
 NFTs have exploded in applications such as art, sports collectibles, and music.
 NBA Top Shot (a digital take on collectible basketball cards) is one example.
 Built by Dapper Labs, NBA Top Shot has surpassed $700 million in sales, just seven months after going public.
 And an NFT digital collage by the artist Beeple sold at Christie’s for $69.3 million.
 Gaming has a couple of new unicorns, or startups valued at $1 billion, in Animoca Brands and Forte.
 NFTs are now selling at a rate of $213 million a week, back at a level previously seen at the peak in May.

-Alongside that boom, Nine Chronicles enjoyed a 600% increase in monthly active users in the second quarter of 2021, and more than one

-thousand nodes are mining and powering the Nine Chronicles Network each day.
+Alongside that boom, Nine Chronicles enjoyed a 600% increase in monthly active users in the second quarter of 2021, and more than one thousand nodes are mining and powering the Nine Chronicles Network each day.

-Yat Siu, chairman of Animoca Brands said in a statement that he is happy to support Nine Chronicles on its journey to build the largest decentralized RPG network powered by players.
-Planetarium’s dedication to open source is truly inspiring, and will pave unique

 Decentralization